muratk3n/thirdwave/en/README.md

 Any gov perhaps over-trusting their regulatory pizzazz and implicitly trusts companies should think again.
-The VW emission cheating happened under gov which wasnt known for widespread incomp and done by a German company hailing from a country geared towards order.
+The VW emission cheating happened under gov which wasnt known for widespread incomp and done by a company hailing from a country assoc with *ordnung*.

 ---